Tiipai language: Verbs

 Verbs bear the majority of morphology in Tiipai, divided between lexical affixes and affixes representing derivational and inflection processes.

 Lexical affixes

 Most basic verb stems in Tiipai are made up of the root and one or more lexical affixes.
 These lexical affixes are not productive, and in many cases their meaning is not clear.
 However, they are meaningful in the sense that a common semantic notion can be found in a percentage of the verbs that bear the affix, and in many cases the underlying roots never appear without these lexical affixes.
 However, there are two lexical suffixes that express direction whose meanings are transparent: -m "away" and -k "towards".

 Additionally, lexical reduplication occurs in Tiipai to form verb stems.
-In 17 cases, full reduplication occurs, with the stress falling on the second syllable: chilchil "to be too tight (clothing)".
-In 5 cases, full reduplication occurs except the vowel of the first syllable is reduced to /e/: kellykully "to peek in".
+In 17 instances, full reduplication occurs, with the stress falling on the second syllable: chilchil "to be too tight (clothing)".
+In 5 instances, full reduplication occurs except the vowel of the first syllable is reduced to /e/: kellykully "to peek in".